 2 Can we sit safely?
 How many can we accommodate?

 i) The hall has been set up with a four meter gap from the pulpit to the first row because that is where the most talking will come from and then chairs have been spaced out two meters apart with some chairs close together for family groups.
 We will continue with this

-The size and circumstance (including ventilation) of the premises will determine the maximum number of people that can be accommodated whilst also facilitating social distancing; this may therefore be lower than the maximum 30 people who can attend life-cycle events such as weddings.
+The size and circumstance (including ventilation) of the premises will determine the maximum number of people that can be accommodated whilst also facilitating social distancing

 The safe number of people should be decided by the venue manager.